How to Write Memoir: Legal Terms, Definitions and Examples

 - What if you don’t have proof?
 A defamation claim can be based only on something stated as fact—so, the good news is that your opinions are protected expression.
 That said, don’t think simply couching your accusation as opinion—“It’s my opinion that John Jones deals drugs,” or, “I believe Sara Smith embezzles from her employer”—is an easy out.
 Any such opinions need to be clearly relevant to your story, and should be supported with viable evidence or reasoning.

-DOWNLOAD Memoir Writing: Legal Issues You Need to Know FOR FREE NOW!
+Enter your email below to download Memoir Writing: Legal Issues You Need to Know for free now!